ANYWHERE REAL ESTATE INC.

 INITIAL BRIEF

-- Collaboration in a Project space (adding, editing access, and removing collaborators)
+- Project Space sharing (adding, editing access, and removing collaborators, assigning tasks)

 A combined experience overwhelmed and disrupted users of their day-to-day work 😵💫